wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-nodejs-get-started.md

 Open *config.js* in your favorite text editor.

 Then, create an empty object titled *config* and set properties *config.endpoint* and *config.authKey* to your DocumentDB endpoint and authorization key.
-Both these configurations can be found in the [Azure Preview Portal](https://portal.azure.com).
+Both these configurations can be found in the [Azure Preview <!-- deleted by customization Portal](https://manage.windowsazure.cn) --><!-- keep by customization: begin --> Portal](https://portal.azure.com) <!-- keep by customization: end -->.

 ![Screen shot of the Azure Preview portal, showing a DocumentDB account, with the ACTIVE hub highlighted, the KEYS button highlighted on the DocumentDB account blade, and the URI, PRIMARY KEY and SECONDARY KEY values highlighted on the Keys blade][keys]